AnkitBhamu/netflix-ui/Learnings.md

 <!-- *******IMPORTANT THING -->

 4. There are two scripts in js and one is CommonJs in which we can use only require in importing things but in ECMA script import can be used , which to use must be specified im package.json file which node by default reads.

 5.  for common js we use module.exports and for ECMA we use only export {var name};

 6.  require are syncronous but import are not sync

 7.  do not apply event listners on global objects as they may run the function on vanished components.

 8.  for every componenet in react there are some global objects already there which we can access through the hooks like usparams , uselocation and also we have another things.

 9.  hooks must always be called at the top of the components.

 10. zindex is very nice thing.

 11. if outermost flex container is always set at 100% width is set for a flex container then it cannot be shrunken from it.

 12. When you create a flex container various default flex rules come into play.
     Two of these default rules are flex-direction: row and align-items: stretch.
-This means that flex items will automatically align in a single row, and each item will fill the height of the container.
+This means that flex items will automatically align in a single row, and each item will fill the height of the max element of the container.

 13. controlled form verses uncontrolled form. link for --- "https://www.geeksforgeeks.org/how-to-handle-multiple-input-field-in-react-form-with-a-single-function/"